mohammadjavadnouri/mohammadjavadnouri/README.md

 Fullstack Web Developer (.Net - React.js)
 -----------------------

 My aspiration is to tackle challenging problems that make a difference with people who are smarter than me.
-Fullstack web developer with more than four years of proven and meaningfully contribution to teams of varying size and scope.
-Used tools include: C#, .net, Dapper, EntityFramework, SQL, React.js, Javascript,TypeScript, Antd, REST API, Socket.IO, HTML, SASS, CSS, Axios.js.
+Fullstack web developer with more than six years of proven and meaningfully contribution to teams of varying size and scope.
+Using: C#, ASP .Net Core, Dapper, Entity Framework Core, SQL Server, MongoDb, Express.js, Node.js, React.js, Javascript, Socket.IO, Axios.js.
 Trained new Engineers.
 Led teams.
+Currently an ASP .Net Core developer and Clean Architecture and DDD lover.

 * 🌍  I'm based in Tehran, Iran
 * ✉️  You can contact me at [nouri\_mj@yahoo.com](mailto:nouri_mj@yahoo.com)